 Your downloads folder can cause your computer to slow down significantly if you aren’t clearing it out regularly.
 Take the time to clear out your old downloads folder, files and other space hogs to speed up your computer.

-Do it the old school way: Open up your downloads folder and sort by size.
-Find anything big you don’t need anymore and start deleting.
+Do it the old-school way: Open your downloads folder and sort by size.
+Find anything significant you don’t need anymore and start deleting.

 Step 3: Back up what’s left

 Now you’re left with the files you actually care about.
-Ask yourself this: Do you really need them all stored right there on your desktop?
+Ask yourself this: Do you need them all stored on your desktop?
 There’s a good chance the answer is “no.”

-Backing up all your files might sound daunting, but our sponsor IDrive really does make it easy.
+Backing up all your files might sound daunting, but IDrive makes it easy.
 You can manage everything from a computer, tablet or smartphone, and all your files and folders are synced in real-time.

-And even better, it really is a bargain.
-Right now, you can get 5 TB of cloud backup for 50% off.
-That’s less than $34.75 for an entire year of secure, encrypted data storage.
+And even better, it is a bargain.
+Right now, you can get 5 TB of cloud backup for 90% off.
+That’s less than $8 for an entire year of secure, encrypted data storage.